vlsienthusiast00x/sequence-detector-verilog/README.md

 # Sequence Detector (Verilog)

 A small, portable Verilog implementation of a binary sequence detector.
-This repository demonstrates how to design, simulate, and (optionally) synthesize a finite-state machine that detects a target bit sequence on a serial input stream.
+This repository demonstrates how to design, simulate, and synthesize a finite-state machine that detects a target bit sequence on a serial input stream.
 It is suitable for learning FSM design (Moore vs Mealy), writing testbenches, and running simulations with common open-source tools.

 > Note: This README is intentionally generic so you can adapt it to any target sequence.
 Replace filenames, sequence, and commands with the actual files in this repo if they differ.